 If you need water urgently, it might be best to ask a family member, friend or neighbour to drop off some supplies for you.

 We’re not seeing a surge in demand due to hand-washing and our systems are designed to cope with increases in water usage.
+However, demand has been higher than normal this year because of the warm weather and more people being at home.

 We’ve created specific, comprehensive plans to make sure we can continue to deliver essential water services during challenging periods, including pandemics.